Hell Is for Heroes (film): Plot

-At Montigny, Meurthe-et-Moselle in 1944, infantry squad leader Sergeant Larkin is resting with his men after several weeks at the front.
-The platoon sergeant, Pike, finds an old acquaintance assigned to his platoon.
-Private John Reese is a former master sergeant, demoted after a court-martial, carrying a distinctive M3 submachine gun.
-Reese is a troubled loner who alienates the squad immediately.
-Unlike his jubilant comrades, anticipating furloughs or even a return home, Reese is saddened by being away from the fighting.
-The company commander, Captain Loomis, worries that Reese, a Distinguished Service Cross recipient, acts irresponsibly when out of combat.
-Pike reassures Loomis that Reese is reliable under fire.
+At Montigny, Meurthe-et-Moselle in 1944, infantry squad leader Sergeant Larkin is resting with his men after weeks at the front.
+A replacement named Private John Reese has been assigned to the platoon.
+Reese, a former master sergeant and Distinguished Service Cross recipient, was demoted after a court-martial.
+Reese, a troubled loner, fits in poorly.
+While the squad happily discuss furloughs and returning home, Reese is saddened by being away from the fighting.
+The company commander, Captain Loomis, worries that Reese acts irresponsibly when out of combat but Pike, the platoon sergeant, knows Reese and insists he is reliable under fire.

-Pike informs the men they are going back to the front.
 The 2nd Squad includes a con-man and scavenger named Corby, a skilled mechanic named Corporal Henshaw, an easy-going naïf named Cumberly and family man Kolinsky.
 The squad's mascot is a young Polish displaced person Homer Janeczek hoping to accompany the men back to the United States.
-Shortly after arriving at the front and digging in, the squad realizes an unannounced withdrawal by the rest of the company has left them spread dangerously thin and that any reconnaissance by the Germans across the valley will reveal how weak the American defenses are.
-The company clerk, Private First Class James Driscoll, drives his Jeep behind their line, rigging it to sound like a tank as a deception, then improvises misleading radio messages for a hidden microphone left by the Germans in an abandoned pillbox.
+When the squad returns to the front, an unannounced withdrawal by the rest of the company leaves them spread dangerously thin.
+Knowing that German reconnaissance will reveal how weak their defenses are, they carry out a deception plan.
+The company clerk, Private First Class James Driscoll, drives his Jeep behind their line, rigging it to sound like a tank, then improvises misleading radio messages for a hidden microphone left by the Germans in an abandoned pillbox.
 The squad also uses makeshift rattles in the trees to convince the Germans they have a much larger force conducting regular patrols.